alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 ```bash
 ['Mahinda', 'Eli', 'Joseph',... ]
 ```
 Actually, contents inside the `by(...)` step can be a sub-traversal.
-For example, the following gremlin sentence extract tagged 'a' vertex's out degree.
+For example, the following Gremlin sentence extract tagged 'a' vertex's out degree.
 ```python
 # Extract tagged 'a' vertex's out degree
 q1 = g.execute('g.V().hasLabel(\'person\').as(\'a\').select(\'a\').by(out().count())')